AndrewCash/SPOJ/CodeChef/INOI Practice Contest/INOI1402/README.md

 * Lines 2 to F + 1 : Each line describes one direct flight between a pair of cities and consists of three integers, x, y and p, where x and y are the two cities connected by this flight and p is the price of this

-For all direct flights, x ƒ= y and no pair of cities is connected by more than one direct flight.
+For all direct flights, x ƒ= y and **no pair of cities is connected by more than one direct flight**.
 If there is a direct flight from x to y with price p, there is also a flight from y to x with price p and exactly one of these two will be listed.

 ## Output: